MinhMark123123/maac/maac_mvvm/README.md

 maac_mvvm is a package that supports simple implementation of the MVVM pattern.
 The package doesn't wrap any dependency injection inside.
 With this, you can choose any framework dependency injection you want.
-It simply has three components: ViewModel, StreamData, and ViewModelWidget.
+It simply has three components: ViewModel, StreamData and ViewModelWidget.

 It's simple, clean, and very easy to implement.